December 4, 2024 10 Reasons Your Peace Lily Leaves Are Turning Yellow (With Fixes)

 How to Increase Humidity

-• Place the pot on a tray filled with pebbles and water (but be sure the pot isn’t sitting directly in water).
+• Put the pot on a tray that’s fills with pebbles and water (but the pot shouldn’t be sitting directly in water).

 5. Temperature Stress